 ITC Packaging won the Green Company of the Year Award, as well.
 DQS India who audited this category said, “ITC Packaging and Printing Business is India's largest converter of paperboard into high quality packaging.
 The company has implemented several sustainable measures in print and packaging unit at Tiruvottiyur, which includes energy conservation projects, renewable-wind energy plant, water conservation projects, to handle waste several recycling projects and is complying all social norms.

 R Senguttuvan shared with the PrintWeek and WhatPackaging? magazines team, “There are many other initiatives like rainwater harvesting, water recycling, etc which have been undertaken to conserve water.
 We would like to highlight that our initiatives in rainwater harvesting were undertaken much before it became a statutory requirement.”

 The company has a robust training process of Lean, 5S and waste management.
 R Senguttuvan said, “The training covers the entire workforce, including the managers in all the units.
 Many continual improvement projects involving workmen and technical staff have enabled improved work practices in the shopfloor and resulted in measurable benefits to the organisation."

 ITC Packaging has also been certified to many quality standards and scored highly in several customer audits.
-Today, the company converts over 70,000-tonnes of paper, paperboard and laminates per annum into a variety of value-added packaging solutions for the food; beverage, personal products, cigarettes, liquor and consumer goods industries.
+Today, the company converts over 70,000-tonnes of paper, paperboard and laminates per annum into a variety of value-added packaging solutions for the food; beverage, personal products, F&B and consumer goods industries.